 The raw bean sprouts themselves are okay.
 However, bear in mind that bean sprouts grow in a hot and humid environment, which is an ideal place for bacteria to live.
 Studies found that bean sprouts are one of the most effective places for bacteria to grow.

 The statistic shows that raw bean sprouts are linked to food-poisoning issues caused by salmonella and E.coli.
-Hence, eating raw bean sprouts are not advisable for people with a vulnerable immune system such as toddlers and pregnant women.
+Hence, eating raw bean sprouts is not advisable for people with a vulnerable immune system such as toddlers and pregnant women.

 How to Safely Eat Raw Bean Sprouts